-The turn of a new year always brings a slew of analyst predictions about how markets will change, but this piece in particular caught our eye because it speaks directly to the way in which digital media is permeating every aspect of life and breaking down traditional barriers between channels.
+The turn of a new year always brings a slew of analyst predictions about how markets will change.
+This Mashable piece in particular caught our eye because it speaks directly to the way in which digital media is permeating every aspect of life and breaking down traditional barriers between channels.

 Just consider a few of our favorite fast facts:

 “The Guardian revealed that its app has been installed more than 4 million times and is driving more than 1 million additional daily pageviews for the publication.”

-- TV goes online: “While current estimates suggest about 35 million people have an Internet connected TV (either via the device itself, a set-top box or a gaming console), 65% of TVs sold in 2012 will be connected TVs.”
+“While current estimates suggest about 35 million people have an Internet connected TV (either via the device itself, a set-top box or a gaming console), 65% of TVs sold in 2012 will be connected TVs.”

 “Pandora users can now listen to their music through their car stereo in BMW, Ford, Mercedes-Benz and GMC vehicles, among others.
 And the online music service now accounts for nearly 4% of all radio listenership in the U.S.”

 It’s not all about the whiz-bang technology on the front end, but also about how communications firms, publishers and other players in the digital media space can pay off the promise of a great user experience with real efficiency and effectiveness in their back-office operations, particularly online ad sales.

 Similarly, the ability to manage change and a wide range or interdependent initiatives may also be a competitive difference maker as the digital media era matures in 2012 and beyond.